teneko/redux-saga-promise/README.md

   * `promiseAction.trigger` (same instance like `promiseAction`) created by you (via `promiseAction()`) and dispatched against the redux store,
   * `promiseAction.resolved` created **after** the deferred promise has been resolved and
   * `promiseAction.rejected` created **after** the deferred promise has been rejected
-  * to use in reducers or wherever you would need these actions.
+  * can be used in reducers or wherever you would need these actions.
 * TypeScript helper types

 ## Installation